 How Tect O Trak can help you.

 What is it that your hoping this app can do?
-As good as gps is, it is hardly ever 100% accurate , and you could be a metre or so out at any given moment.
-However, this doesn’t mean gps tracking has no use for the metal detectorist.
+As good as GPS is, it is hardly ever 100% accurate, and you could be a metre or so out at any given moment.
+However, this doesn’t mean GPS tracking has no use for the metal detectorist.
 We just need a strategy!
-For example, tracking yourself ‘freestyle’ roaming, will only give you limited information when it comes to resuming a search in the future.
-To get the best out of gps, you need to be methodical, and keep your lines straight.
-Don’t start tracking/detecting until you are in position, and remember to stop tracking/stop detecting when when you’re done.
-Adopting this technique, will give you a useful, permanent record of your outings.
+For example, tracking yourself ‘freestyle’ roaming will only give you limited information when it comes to resuming a search in the future.
+To get the best out of GPS, you need to be methodical and keep your lines straight.
+Don’t start tracking/detecting until you are in position, and remember to stop tracking/stop detecting when you’re done.
+Adopting this technique will give you a useful, permanent record of your outings.

-I have been using Tect O Trak for over two years now, and I have experimented with all types of search pattern strategies.
-I have found that the absolute best way to use the app, is to apply a technique I call ‘the bounce’.
-To do this, from your starting point, select a distant target to aim at such as a tree or a gap in the hedge or anything you can fix on then simply walk in a straight line towards it.
-Once you have reached the other side of your search area, stop, turn around and choose another target to aim for and carry on ad infinitum.
-Using this method, not only will it give you the most accurate tracking, but just as importantly, make it a lot easier for you later on, when the map starts getting crowded with all your previously recorded tracks, to find the best and clearest path when using the ‘Pathfinder’ tool
+I have been using Tect O Trak for over seven years now, and I have experimented with all types of search pattern strategies.
+I have found that the absolute best way to use the app, is to apply a technique I call ‘The bounce’.
+To do this, from your starting point, select a distant target to aim at such as a tree or a gap in the hedge or anything you can fix on.
+Now select a middle distance target directly in line with the far target then simply walk in a straight line towards them always keeping both targets dead in line, Think of it as looking down the sights of a rifle… The slightest deviation from course will put the far marker out of line.
+You will need to update the middle distance target as you go along.
+It’s a continuous process.
+Always be ready to change to a new middle target as they become visible.
+Once you have reached the other side of your search area, stop, turn around pause for a moment and choose another set of targets to aim for and carry on ad infinitum.
+Using this method, not only will it give you the most accurate tracking and cleanest lines, but also makes it a lot easier for you to find a new ‘clean’ line as the map starts getting crowded with all your previously recorded tracks, especially when used in conjunction with the ‘Pathfinder’ tool,

 Calibrate the compass.